 Because of the global financial crisis, banks need more accurate ways for determining the credit risk of their clients.
 Under the circumstances, many quantitative indicators are being put to use for the purposes of credit scoring and credit risk assessment.
 MapR Distribution for Hadoop is enabling banks to extract customer data in just about every way--from depositing information to sending customer service emails, gaining credit card purchase history, and so forth.
 With the right tools in place, financial institutions are being able to construct in-depth views of their customers, especially for providing accurate credit analysis and scoring metrics.

-Marketing organizations in the banking sector are generally inundated with a vast variety of data.
+Marketing organizations in the banking sector are generally inundated with a vast variety of data (also consider checking out this career guide for data science jobs).
 This is due to the explosion of many newer channels linked with social media, web, and mobiles.
 For offering tailored products/ services, these datasets have to deal with individual consumer behavior and the institutional behavior of larger customers alike.
 Major banks are now using MapR for understanding institutional client behavior and leveraging the following benefits:

 Provision of scalable and robust marketing functions with platforms offering high-speed data and support for multiple tools like Python, Pig, and R